 Accessible Units

-1. Before offering an accessible apartment to a non-disabled applicant, CCHA will offer such units:
+1. Before offering an accessible apartment to a non-disabled applicant, HACC will offer such units:

 First, to a current public housing resident with a disability that requires the greatest numbers of the special features of the vacant apartment.
 24 CFR § 8.27(1) (a)